Hybrid-Vector Retrieval for Visually Rich Documents: Combining Single-Vector Efficiency and Multi-Vector Accuracy: Benchmark

 \subsection{Detailed Query Processing}

-Table~\ref{tab:bench-summary} shows that the two-stage filtering, which consists of heuristic filtering and LLM-based filtering, results in filtering out 45.8\% of queries, retaining only \textit{self-contained} queries.
-Heuristic filtering includes removing `Unanswerable' queries included in LongDocURL~\cite{deng2024longdocurl} and MMLongBench-Doc~\cite{ma2024mmlongbench} that are not associated with any page, or excluding queries that mention `Table $N$' or `Figure $N$', which are explicitly \textit{context-dependent}.
+Table~\ref{tab:bench-summary} shows that the two-stage filtering removes 45.8\% of queries, retaining only \textit{self-contained} ones suitable for multi-document retrieval setting. \textbf{Heuristic rule-based filtering} removes `Unanswerable' queries from LongDocURL~\cite{deng2024longdocurl} and MMLongBench-Doc~\cite{ma2024mmlongbench} that are not associated with any page, and queries that explicitly reference `Table $N$' or `Figure $N$', which are inherently \textit{context-dependent}.
+However, some \textit{context-dependent} queries lack explicit keywords and are thus difficult to catch with heuristic rules alone.
+We therefore apply \textbf{LLM-based filtering} to remove such cases.
 Figure~\ref{fig:prompt-query-filter} shows the prompt used for LLM-based filtering following \cite{wang2025vidorag}.
 We employ \texttt{gpt-5-mini} for LLM-based filtering.